Improving Underwater Acoustic Classification Through Learnable Gabor Filter Convolution and Attention Mechanisms: Results and Discussion

 A series of ablation studies were conducted to evaluate the contribution of individual components within the GSE ResNeXt model, highlighting how classification performance is affected by the removal of each block.
+To isolate the impact of the two core components that define the novelty of this approach, the Gabor module and the SE mechanism, the analysis focused on their incremental contribution.
+The remaining parts of the architecture follow standard ResNeXt design choices, which have been extensively validated in prior literature \parencite{xie2017aggregated}.
+The results, shown in \tableref{table:ablation_studies}, demonstrate the effectiveness of incorporating these components into the original architecture for tasks 2 and 3.

-The results, shown in \tableref{table:ablation_studies}, demonstrate the effectiveness of incorporating the proposed components into the original architecture.
-Notably, performance was significantly impacted by the removal of the Gabor convolutional layer.
-The experiment using SE layers with traditional convolutions yielded the lowest performance.
-Since SE attention layers operate on channel-wise information, their effectiveness depends on the quality of the channel representations produced by the model.
-When traditional convolutions were used, the resulting channel representations were noisy, as illustrated in \figureref{fig:conv_kernels}, leading to reduced classification performance.
-When both the Gabor convolutional layers and SE attention mechanisms were removed, the classification exhibited less variation across folds.
-However, this configuration resulted in a substantial reduction in final classification coefficient than those that included Gabor convolutions.
+In \emph{Task 2}, performance was significantly impacted by the removal of the Gabor convolutional layer.
+The configuration using SE layers with traditional convolutions yielded the lowest performance.
+Since SE attention operates on channel-wise information, its effectiveness depends on the quality of channel representations produced by the model.
+With traditional convolutions, the resulting channel representations were noisy, as shown in \figureref{fig:conv_kernels}, leading to reduced classification performance.
+Removing both Gabor convolutions and SE attention produced less variation across folds, however, resulted in a substantial reduction in the final classification coefficient compared to configurations that included Gabor convolutions.

+For \emph{Task 3}, interpretation is limited by the considerable standard deviation between folds, which represents up to 9\% of the average MCC.
+Still, the removal of both channel attention and Gabor convolutions affected the classification performance, with a reduction of 18\% in MCC.
+Although removing Gabor convolutions achieved an average MCC about 0.6 percentage points higher than GSE ResNeXt, its performance varied greatly across folds, with a standard deviation of 4.91, making the difference not practically significant.
+Moreover, traditional convolutions showed slower and less stable convergence than Gabor convolutions, as illustrated in \figureref{fig:mcc_stability}, reinforcing their importance in the final model.